saasbook/AV102/transcripts/week2/what_is_version_control.md

 huge ... you know this distributed development of Linux ... of Linux, around the world you know developed a version control system that met those needs and
-... git ended up; It's somewhat complicated ... perhaps more than it needs to be in some places ... but it's just so powerful, it's just so good for ... decentralized ... teams and distributed teams you just - you just have to know about it really ... also GitHub; we're great fans of GitHub ... that seems to be now it's like it's almost difficult to talk about git without talking about GitHub it's - it's become the most famous place to store git repositories online I think some people it's ... it's - git by itself is ... you know, git is the protocol ...
-I guess for ahh it's a protocol, it's also a piece of software ... for doing the version control and GitHub is then a cloud hosting service ... to host your git repo - so
+...
+Git ended up; It's somewhat complicated ... perhaps more than it needs to be in some places ... but it's just so powerful, it's just so good for ... decentralized ... teams and distributed teams you just - you just have to know about it really ... also GitHub; we're great fans of GitHub ... that seems to be now it's like it's almost difficult to talk about Git without talking about GitHub it's - it's become the most famous place to store Git repositories online I think some people it's ... it's - Git by itself is ... you know, Git is the protocol ...
+I guess for ahh it's a protocol, it's also a piece of software ... for doing the version control and GitHub is then a cloud hosting service ... to host your Git repo - so
 ... the thing about about GitHub and indeed other ...
 I mean there are other ...
 BitBucket and other people using
 ... git as well ... but basically if you're working as a -